 In addition to the negligence and strict liability code violations, the plaintiffs alleged that breach of the building code violated the state’s unfair and deceptive trade practices act.
-Under state law, violation of the a statute intended to protect the public’s health and safety may constitute a violation of the trade practices act.
+Under state law, violation of the statute intended to protect the public’s health and safety may constitute a violation of the trade practices act.

 The trail court submitted the negligence and statutory strict liability claims to the jury but reserved the unfair trade and deceptive trade practices claim.
-The jury found that the defendants were negligent and had violated the building codes but that these were not constitute the proximate cause of Freeman’s fatal injuries.
+The jury found that the defendants were negligent and had violated the building codes, but that these were not constitute the proximate cause of Freeman’s fatal injuries.